Agentic Coding Tools

 for Researchers

-A practical introduction to Claude Code
+A practical introduction to agentic coding

-for empirical social science.
+for empirical research.

 Justin Frake · Ross School of Business, University of Michigan